 Time from Wikipedia, the free encyclopedia.
-Time Measurement: history & devices, Definitions and standards: World time, Sidereal time, Chronology, Time in religion and mythology, Linear and cyclical time, Time in philosophy, Time as "unreal", Nature of time in physical sciences, Time in classical mechanics, Time in modern physics, Spacetime, Time dilation, Arrow of time, Quantised time, Time and the Big Bang, Time travel in science fiction, Use of time, and more.
+Time Measurement: history and devices, Definitions and standards: World time, Sidereal time, Chronology, Time in religion and mythology, Linear and cyclical time, Time in philosophy, Time as "unreal", Nature of time in physical sciences, Time in classical mechanics, Time in modern physics, Spacetime, Time dilation, Arrow of time, Quantised time, Time and the Big Bang, Time travel in science fiction, Use of time, and more.

 A Walk through Time.
 The Evolution of Time Measurement.
 Topics covered: Ancient Calendars, Early Clocks, Revolution in Timekeeping, The "Atomic Age", World Time, Scales, National Institute of Standards and Technology (NIST) Time Calibration.

 The History of Leap Year - Who Invented Leap Year?
 From Mary Bellis, About.com.

 Leap Year.
 A leap year is a year in which an extra day in added to the calendar in order to synchronize it with the seasons.
 Find out more about the Leap Year, from Eric Weisstein's World of Astronomy.

 Leap Year as explained by Newton, Ask a Scientist, from Forest Preserve District of Cook County (Illinois).